ArisPodotas/DSIT-notes/Clustering Algorithms/Notes.md

 He asks is it rigorous?
 No not really
 When we say sensible different people understand different things.
-What kind of entities.
+What kind of *entities*, clusters?
-Clusters?

-In order to define what is sensible I have to define a criteria and define more and less similar.
+In order to define what sensible is I have to define a criteria and define the terms more and less similar.
+By the end of the lecture these will be defined.

 ## Entities

 They are application-dependant.
 It could be anything really...

-An important issue is about how we represent the entities.
-Usually we use numbers, we select a set of $l$ quantities (measurements - features), the same for all entities.
+An important issue is about how we represent the *entities*.
+Usually we use numbers, we select a set of $l$ quantities (measurements - features), the same for all *entities*.

-### Cell exampole
+### Cell example

-I could use the area
+I could use the area of a cell to represent the *entity*, the how spheriacal it is.
-How spheriacal it is
 .
 .
 .